csorbakristof/ultetestervezo/app/prompting/specification.md

 - **Visual Preview**: Real-time preview shows the area being drawn before release
 - **Bed Selection**: Dropdown to select which bed to add slots to
 - **Drawing Feedback**: Visual indicators and instructions guide the drawing process
+- **Absolute Positioning**: Slots use absolute grid coordinates for consistent placement

+#### Editor Mode Control
+- **Editor Checkbox**: Toggle to hide/show all editing tools and management interfaces
+- **Presentation Mode**: When Editor is unchecked, only the garden grid and plant palette remain visible
+- **Interface Simplification**: Non-editor mode provides clean viewing experience for design review

+#### Debug Mode Features
+- **Debug Checkbox**: Additional debugging tools for development and troubleshooting
+- **Cell Information Display**: Shows bed names and slot numbers in every grid cell when enabled
+- **Management Panel Debug Info**: Displays position and size coordinates for beds and slots when debug mode is active
+- **Visual Overlay**: Semi-transparent debug information overlay on grid cells

 #### Bed and Slot Management
 - **Inline Name Editing**: Click on any bed name to edit it directly in the interface